 Environmental considerations are not limited to the weather.
 Unique obstacles, such as religious services, holidays, festivals, siesta periods, and local customs, may interfere with a shooting schedule.
 It is important to research local customs (including appropriate attire) before arriving at the shoot.
-Some research with travel agencies, web sites, and local site liaisons (see section 2.7, below) will save you time and money.
+Some research with travel agencies, web sites, and local site liaisons (see section 2.7, below) will save time and money.

 As discussed above, predicting and tracking the light source on site is critical.
-The sun and weather play a huge role is the success of a shoot.
+The sun and weather play a huge role in the success of a shoot.
 Artificial light is not desireable for photographing a spherical panorama, so most panoramic photographers use natural light available at predicted times whenever possible.
-For example, when photographing a cathedral, capture the eastern end (chevet or apse) in the morning, the southern (and northern) transept mid-day, and the western façade in the afternoon setting sun.
+For example, when photographing a cathedral, capture the eastern end (chevet or apse) in the morning, the southern and northern transept mid-day, and the western façade in the afternoon setting sun.
 The time of year also plays an important role in dictating the quality of light.
 In the northern hemisphere the summer solstice, June 21, provides the most light to work with.
 This is usually the preferable time of year to shoot.
-There are exceptions to this: certain buildings, such as Die Wies in Bavaria, are better shot on a sunny day in the middle of winter, since the light reflects off the snow and through the windows up into the dome.
+There are exceptions to this: certain buildings, such as Die Wies in Bavaria, are better shot on a sunny day in the middle of winter, when the light reflects off the snow and through the fenestration up into the dome and vaults.

-Though the standard proceedure for photgraphing architecture with natural lighting is to use sunny skies for the exterior and overcast skies for more even lighting in the interior, a creative photographer will constantly monitor weather and clouds to make the best of any weather situation.
+Though the standard procedure for photographing architecture with natural light is to use sunny skies for the exterior and overcast skies for more even lighting in the interior, a creative photographer will constantly monitor weather and clouds to make the best of any weather situation.
 Clouds can be used to the photographer's advantage, providing the softer lighting often desired for interior shots, then parting to provide bright sun for an exterior shot.
 Even rain can create interesting effects; details of gargoyles spouting runoff water highlight the usefulness of otherwise ornamental features.
-While day-to-day weather and local cloud movements cannot be predicted in advance, normal weather conditions for the site can be checked through resources such as The Weather Channel, The Weather Underground, and the Lonely Planet guidebooks.
+While day-to-day weather and local cloud movements cannot be predicted in advance, normal weather conditions for the site can be checked through on-line and book resources such as The Weather Channel, The Weather Underground, and the Lonely Planet guidebooks.

 2.5.
-Equipment
+EQUIPMENT

-Nearly any kind of still camera2 (digital or film) can be used to create panoramas.
+Nearly any kind of still camera (digital or film) can be used to create panoramas (see section 5.3 for discussion of video panorama).
 Note that this equipment can be quite expensive, up to tens of thousands of dollars.
 In most cases, the photographer will probably use his or her own equipment on the shoot.
 However, it is in the commissioner's interest to know something about the equipment used for this type of photography and to know something about its limitations.
-The following discussion provides a guide to the pros and cons of various digital camera designs, which fall into two broad groups: single-shot systems (i.e., point and shoot cameras), and those that methodically scan the image (i.e., cameras equipped with a scanning back).
+The following discussion provides a guide to the pros and cons of various digital camera designs, which fall into two broad groups: single-shot systems (i.e., point and shoot SLR cameras), and those that methodically scan the image (i.e., cameras equipped with a scanning back).
 Generally, single-shot cameras (and accessories) produce pictures that must be stitched together to produce a panorama, while scanning systems produce panoramas that require less post-production processing.